-Bit Meaning QF value 0 Thermal transient after payload-on-but-safed period (e.g., during/near downlink contacts and GPS zenith pointing) 1 Small thermal/radiometric perturbation present (e.g., near eclipse exit) 1 2 Large thermal/radiometric perturbation present (e.g., near eclipse entrance) 2 3 Greater-than-normal temperature change within this orbit (during the thermal transient after powering instrument back on) 1 4 Moderate time interval between observation and the nearest calibration sequence (due to corrupted or missing calibration sequence(s)) 1 5 Large time interval between observation and the nearest calibration sequence (due to corrupted or missing calibration sequence(s)) 2 6 Bus telemetry indicates that spacecraft attitude determination is invalid 2 7 Lack of spacecraft attitude information due to a bus telemetry gap 1 8 During an unknown type of bus slew 1 9 During a modeled-sun-avoidance type of bus slew 2 10 Electronics warm-up period after powering instrument on 2 11-15 Unused
+Bit Meaning QF value 0 Thermal transient after payload-on-but-safed period (e.g., during/near downlink contacts and GPS zenith pointing) 1

+1 Small thermal/radiometric perturbation present (e.g., near eclipse exit) 1 2 Large thermal/radiometric perturbation present (e.g., near eclipse entrance) 2 3 Greater-than-normal temperature change within this orbit (during the thermal 1 transient after powering instrument back on) 4 Moderate time interval between observation and the nearest calibration sequence 1 (due to corrupted or missing calibration sequence(s)) 5 Large time interval between observation and the nearest calibration sequence 2 (due to corrupted or missing calibration sequence(s)) 6 Bus telemetry indicates that spacecraft attitude determination is invalid 2 7 Lack of spacecraft attitude information due to a bus telemetry gap 1 8 During an unknown type of bus slew 1 9 During a modeled-sun-avoidance type of bus slew 2 10 Electronics warm-up period after powering instrument on 2 11-15 Unused

-3 Updates Since Previous Version
+3 Updates Since the Previous Data Product Version (R00)

-- Filenames were modified in order to make data searches more efficient - o was: PREFIRE P00 R00 .nc - o now: PREFIRE R01 P00 .nc - In order to reduce the necessary storage and data transfer bandwidth, some supporting variables' precision was appropriately reduced - o in the ProtoGeometry data group: position_wrt_ECI, velocity_wrt_ECI, q_scbody_wrt_ECI, orbit_phase_metric - o in the NonGeoLoc Radiance data group: wavelength, idealized wavelength - Radiance and BT uncertainties are now set to Fill_Value when the associated radiance/BT is Fill_Value - The amount of Level 0 input required for calibration was extended (from 15.2 hours to 17 hours before each granule's start time), in order to properly calibrate PREFIRE-SAT1 observations during the rare occurrences when radio contacts are more than 16 hours apart.
+- Filenames were modified in order to make data searches more efficient - was: PREFIRE P00 R00 .nc - \circ now: PREFIRE R01 P00 .nc - In order to reduce the necessary storage and data transfer bandwidth, some supporting variables' precision was appropriately reduced - in the ProtoGeometry data group: position_wrt_ECI, velocity_wrt_ECI, q_scbody_wrt_ECI, orbit_phase_metric - o in the NonGeoLoc_Radiance data group: wavelength, idealized_wavelength - Radiance and BT uncertainties are now set to Fill_Value when the associated radiance/BT is Fill_Value - The amount of Level 0 input required for calibration was extended (from 15.2 hours to 17 hours before each granule's start time), in order to properly calibrate PREFIRE-SAT1 observations during the rare occurrences when radio contacts are more than 16 hours apart.
 This increases the size of some variables in the Cal_Artifacts data group for both CubeSats.
-A relatively small number of PREFIRE-SAT1 1A-RAD granules (and thus

-1B-RAD granules) should contain more-accurate radiances (and/or geolocation) due to this change.

-- Radiance and BT numeric outliers are now clipped to avoid aliasing Fill Value - Aesthetic changes were made to some Fill Value usage and variable attribute datatypes
+A relatively small number of PREFIRE-SAT1 1A-RAD granules (and thus 1B-RAD granules) should contain more-accurate radiances (and/or geolocation) due to this change. - Radiance and BT numeric outliers are now clipped to avoid aliasing Fill_Value - Aesthetic changes were made to some Fill Value usage and variable attribute datatypes - An improved categorization algorithm for PREFIRE-SAT1 payload data frames is now being operationally used, greatly reducing the number of missed calibration sequences and misclassifications of data frames (e.g., non-Earth-view data erroneously treated as Earth-view data).